IgnacioPerezMolina/marcusSports/README.md

 A high-level summary of how the system is architected to maximize maintainability, testability and separation of concerns.

-A high-level summary of how the system is architected to maximize maintainability, testability and separation of concerns.

 ## Project Layout

 ```plaintext